tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/IDE/positron.md

 {{% summary %}}

-Positron stands out with several unique features, including:
+Positron stands out with several (unique) features, including:

-- *Multi-language support*: Use Python and R, and additional languages like Rust, C++, Javascript and Lua.
+- *Multi-language support*: Supports both Python and R, with plans to add Rust, C++, Javascript and Lua in the future.

+- *Easy language and version swapping*: Seamlessly switch between different languages and versions (e.g., use `Python`, `R version 4.4.1` and the older `R version 4.3.0`) without changing environments.

-- *Dedicated console and variables pane*: Keep track of your variables without cluttering the main workspace.
+- *Dedicated console and variables pane*: Better coding support than for example VSCode with an integrated console and a variables pane to keep track of your variables without cluttering your main workspace.

-- *An integrated data explorer*: Easy to visualize and manipulate data within the IDE.
+- *Integrated data explorer*: Easy visualize and manipulate data within the IDE.
+Positron offers more features than for example JupyterLab.

-- *Access to a wide range of extensions*: As Positron is a fork of Code OSS, users have access to [VS Code](/VSCode) extensions.
+- *Access to a wide range of extensions*: As a fork of Code OSS, Positron provides access to [VS Code](/VSCode) extensions, offering great customization options compared to RStudio.

 {{% /summary %}}

 ## Comparing Positron to other popular IDE's

-To understand Positron's added value compared to other popular IDEs, this table compares Positron with [VSCode](/VSCode), [RStudio](/get/r) and [JupyterLab](https://jupyter.org/).
+To understand Positron's added value compared to other popular IDEs, the table below compares Positron with [VSCode](/VSCode), [RStudio](/get/r) and [JupyterLab](https://jupyter.org/):

 |                            | *Positron*                                              | *VSCode*                              | *RStudio*                                                            | *JupyterLab*                     |